 Each AP course concludes with a college-level exam developed and scored by college and university faculty members as well as experienced AP teachers.
 AP Exams are an essential part of the AP experience, enabling students to apply the new critical thinking skills they have learned in a comprehensive exam.

+AP Exams are administered each year in May.
 Development Committees meet throughout the year to create new exams, which each contain a free-response section (either essay or problem solving) and a section of multiple-choice questions.
-The multiple-choice questions are scored by computer, while the free-response portions are evaluated by a team of skilled college professors and high school teachers who meet annually to score exams in their subject area.
+The multiple-choice questions are scored by computer, while the free-response portions are evaluated by a team of skilled college professors and high school teachers who meet annually at the AP Reading to score exams in their subject area.
 The involvement of college faculty at all levels of exam development and scoring ensures that the AP Exams truly reflect college-level achievement.
 Students who perform well can receive course credit and/or advanced standing at thousands of universities worldwide.

 Some AP assessments include through-course assessments, presentations, and research papers; others, such as AP Studio Art, are based on portfolio assessment.
 To learn how students in your course will be assessed, visit the Exam Information page for your course.